toastygm/hm3-fffv1/README.md

 # H&acirc;rn Friends, Foes, and Followers, Volume 1

-This module provides a list of 143 characters of various types and social classes that you can use in your own games.
+This [Foundry VTT](https://foundryvtt.com/) module provides a list of 143 characters of various types and social classes that you can use in your own games.
 Each character contains a comprehensive list of skills, weapons, armor, and detailed backstory with portrait and adventure hooks.

-This module is specifically designed to be used with the [HarnMaster 3](https://foundryvtt.com/packages/hm3/) system; it will probably not work with any other systems.
+This module is specifically designed to be used with the Foundry VTT [HarnMaster 3](https://foundryvtt.com/packages/hm3/) system; it will probably not work with any other systems.

 ## Activate the module
 After installing, as GM go to the `Manage Modules` options menu in your World Settings tab then enable the `hm3-fffv1` module.

 ## Usage

-The characters will then show up under `Compendium Packs`
+The characters will show up under `Compendium Packs` as "Friends, Foes, and Followers V1".

-Open the characters from the Compendium Packs and then drag the desired character into the Actors tab.
+Open the characters from the Compendium Pack and then drag the desired character into the Actors tab.
 Or right click on a character and select "Import Entry".

 # Included Characters